WL-Biol185-ShinyProjects/Financial-Insights/README.md

 ### Module 2: Personal Finance Tools

+- How do income, savings, debt, and spending patterns relate to credit scores?
+- Which financial variables are most important in predicting credit scores?
 - What savings rate is needed to reach specific financial goals?
-- How do credit profiles affect loan approval probability?
+- How do credit profiles affect loan and credit card approval probability?
 - What is the total cost of borrowing over different loan terms?

 ### Module 3: Retirement Risk Simulator